google/tcmalloc/docs/temeraire.md

 #### `HugeCache`

 This is a very simple wrapper on top of HugeAllocator.
-It's only purpose is to store some number of backed *single* hugepage ranges as a hot cache (in case we rapidly allocate and deallocate a 2 MiB chunk).
+Its only purpose is to store some number of backed *single* hugepage ranges as a hot cache (in case we rapidly allocate and deallocate a 2 MiB chunk).